 Another subtly upbeat song is “Wonderwall” by Oasis, which is probably the band’s most famous tune.
 It is a great message to play to your loved one, letting their spirit know how much you meant to them.
 You can also use it as a soundtrack for tribute videos.

 This early hit by Adele is more on the somber side and talks about longing.
-However, Adele’s vocal power doesn’t make the song too melodramatic or mournful.
-In fact, it can make a powerful song at your loved one’s funeral.
-Let your beloved know that there is no one like them and how much you enjoyed their presence when they were still on earth.
+However, Adele’s vocal power doesn’t make the song too melodramatic or mournful for a funeral.
+Let your beloved know that there is no one like them and how much you enjoyed their presence when they were with you.

 For a more rock-inspired song, you can always count on Green Day to provide a soundtrack to your life.
-Despite being known for their more upbeat punk anthems, the legendary band knows how to capture feelings of longing, sadness, and introspection.
-This is a good choice for the departed loved one who had a rockstar edge to them.
+Despite being known for their more upbeat punk anthems, the legendary band knows how to capture feelings of longing, sadness and introspection.
+This is a good choice for a loved one who had a rockstar edge to them.

 This song was a direct result of rapper Biggie’s (aka Notorious B.I.G.) murder.
 Puff Daddy was his close friend, producer, and collaborator.
 Faith Evans, who was a major R&B star in the 90s, was Biggie’s wife.
 This memorable song has become one of the all-time greatest memorial tracks since its release.